 Your legs will be tired on the second run of the day, forcing your body to adapt to running while feeling less than fresh and fully rested.

-You may also feel tired mentally and will need to develop strategies to keep yourself focused and motivated for your second run.
+You may also feel mentally tired, and you will need to develop strategies to keep yourself focused and motivated for your second run.

 These adaptations and skills will be useful when racing, particularly during the last few miles when you are physically and mentally exhausted.